A good alumni engagement strategy is one that

 An alumni engagement strategy that begins during college life must employ several communication channels:

-- Social media (LinkedIn, Facebook, Instagram, and Twitter): Share alumni news, university updates, and encourage current students to engage with alumni.
-An alumni relations department has similar goals to a nonprofit (eg., event participation, fundraising, outreach), and so you can take lessons from them in devising your social media strategy.
+- Social media (LinkedIn, Facebook, Instagram, and Twitter): Share alumni news and university updates, and encourage current students to engage with alumni.
+An alumni relations department has similar goals to a nonprofit (eg., event participation, college fundraising, outreach), and so you can take lessons from them in devising your social media strategy.

 When they sign up, send a confirmation text, asking for details such as name, year of graduation (predicted), what kind of messages they would like to receive, and preferred mode of communication.
 Add them to segments accordingly and begin outreach after their graduation.